abihassen/abihassen.github.io/index.md

 ### Some Quotes I Find Insightful

-> Tell no lies.
-Expose lies whenever they are told.
-Mask no difficulties, mistakes, failures.
-Claim no easy victories
->
-> ― Amilcar Cabral

 > To be a pessimist means that you have agreed that human life is an academic matter.
 >
 > — James Baldwin